MalCVE: Malware Detection and CVE Association Using Large Language Models: Our approach and MalCVE implementation

 \subsubsection{Download Worker}

-A list of file hashes is added to the download queue by the system.
+The system adds a list of file hashes to the download queue.
 The Download Worker retrieves and downloads the corresponding files from VirusShare, adhering to the platform’s rate limits.
 Successfully downloaded files are then transferred to the analysis queue for further processing.